Plant DetailShow Menu

 Description

-A native tree in the palm (Arecaceae) family.
-It is not hardy in piedmont or mountains but does well in the southeastern tip of NC's coastal plain.
+It is not hardy in piedmont or mountains but does well in the southeastern tip of North Carolina's coastal plain.
 It is found in maritime forests, marsh edges, and other near-coastal communities.
 This plant is highly salt tolerant.
+It can be used in foundation plants, informal or formal groupings in pollinator, native plant, or winter gardens.
+It is an excellent choice for seaside gardens, rain gardens, children’s gardens and sensory gardens.

 Cultivars / Varieties: